lit/lit/packages/labs/react/README.md

 While React can render Web Components, it [cannot](https://custom-elements-everywhere.com/libraries/react/results/results.html) easily pass React props to custom element properties or event listeners.

-This package provides a utility wrapper `createReactComponent` which makes a React component wrapper for a custom element class.
+This package provides a utility wrapper `createComponent` which makes a React component wrapper for a custom element class.
 The wrapper correctly passes React `props` to properties accepted by the custom element and listens for events dispatched by the custom element.